• Skip to primary navigation

 Next, we're using eggs to dip the chicken before breading them.
 Unlike chicken Milanese, these Southern Italian chicken cutlets aren't dipped in flour.

-Finally, we're using olive oil to pan fry them.
+Finally, we're using olive oil to pan-fry them, like we do with breaded pork chops.
 Olive oil provides the best flavor for the cutlets, but it will darken after frying the first batch.
 You'll need to wipe out your pan and replenish the oil.

 Tips for the best Italian chicken cutlets